Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/04OrganizationalAspects/README.md

 #### During the event

 Dedicate some time to housekeeping at the start of your event.
-Write down hashtags and WIFI passwords.
+Write down hashtags and WiFi passwords.

 ## <img src="/Images/Icons/lunch_break.png" width="150" height="150" />
 ### Catering